sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Governance, Compliance, and Reporting

-1. DevOps teams have the authority to make changes to their IT products in production using approved DevOps pipelines
+1. DevOps teams have the authority to deploy changes in production using trusted DevOps pipelines
-2. DevOps teams are defined as per the \<IITB standard definition\> (see [Appendix D. Definition](#appendix-d---definitions))
+2. DevOps teams are defined as per the \<[IITB standard definition](#appendix-d---definitions)\>
 3. DevOps teams publish their product metrics internally to ESDC.
 Metrics are comprised of the following:
       - Accessibility test results
       - Integration testing results